 Due to climate change, pollution and other human causes, many animal species across the world are on the brink of collapse.
-And while it’s not uncommon for a liquor brand to sponsor an odd fundraiser, there are some brands that go above that to help in animal conservation.
+And while it’s not uncommon for a liquor brand to sponsor an occasional fundraiser, there are some brands that go beyond that to help in animal conservation.
 These are four booze brands working hard to protect threatened and endangered species.

 An African elephant is killed every 20 minutes in the wild, mostly by poachers.
 At those rates, they could disappear from the planet by 2030.
 Luckily, a number of organizations seek to change that.
 A liqueur from South Africa made from cream, sugar and the fruit of the marula tree (a favorite snack of African elephants), Amarula has long been an advocate for elephant conservation.

-It launched the Amarula Trust in 2002, which raises money for different conservation efforts into collaring elephants for research.
+It launched the Amarula Trust in 2002, which raises money for different conservation efforts and education projects dedicated to protecting elephants.
 It went global in 2017.
-The company donates $1 from each bottle sold during the months of October, November and December every year to the wildlife foundation.
-Amarula has raised nearly $250,000 over the last two years.
-Though it’s taking a break in 2019 to focus on a new bottle release, it still uses the trust to work on conservation efforts.
+Each year, the company donates $1 from each bottle sold during the months of October, November and December to the wildlife foundation.
+Amarula raised nearly $250,000 in 2017 and 2018; though it took a break in 2019 to focus on a new bottle release, it still uses the trust to work on conservation efforts.

 A popular vodka with bartenders, who love its smooth, rich mouthfeel, Reyka has always been on the green side of things.
 (Its distillery is powered entirely by geothermal energy.)
 In April 2019, the Icelandic brand decided to help a threatened species: the Atlantic puffin, the tiny birds iconic to Iceland.
 “They’re just so damn cute,” says Reyka brand ambassador Trevor Schneider.
 “And they’re Icelandic, just like Reyka.”

-In order to help support the birds, Reyka developed a program for the National Audubon Society, through which people can adopt a puffin for as little as a $1 or up to $75, with gifts made by Reyka that include T-shirts, hats and downloadable images of the adopted seabird.
-All of the proceeds go to the Audubon Society’s Project Puffin, which employs research, conservation efforts and education to protect the species.
+In order to help support the birds, Reyka developed a program for the National Audubon Society, through which people could “adopt” a puffin for themselves or as a gift for someone else.
+Reyka also offered T-shirts, hats and downloadable images of the adopted seabird, with all proceeds going to the Audubon Society’s Project Puffin, which aims to protect the species through research, conservation efforts and education.

 Snow leopards often share their environment with rural farming communities, which need to protect their livestock in order to survive.
 At times, that means hunting the cats.
 The Snow Leopard Trust works within these communities to help reduce hunting through building better livestock containment, educating people on the snow leopard and providing resources to launch other enterprises.